 What are you reading this summer?
 We’re inviting all the women at Bay Pres to join in Summer READ!

 This year we’re reading the book The BEST Yes: Making Wise Decisions in the Midst of Endless Demands by Lysa Terkeurst.
 Most women can relate to “endless demands” and this is a great book to read with friends, neighbors, or coworkers who might not know how to depend on Jesus in the midst of life’s demands.
-We’ll be selling books on Sunday May 12th and 19th or you can purchase them online.
+We sold books on Sunday May 12th and 19th, and if you didn’t get one then, you can purchase them online.